connectome-neuprint/neuPrint/README.md

       Default: false
     --addSkeletons
       Indicates that skeleton nodes should be added (omit to skip)
       Default: false
-    --addSynapseSets
-      Indicates that synapse set nodes should be added (omit to skip)
-      Default: false
     --addSynapses
       Indicates that synapse nodes should be added (omit to skip)